• Skip to primary navigation

 Easy Teriyaki chicken

 I love this easy Teriyaki chicken recipe for those nights when I don’t have much time to get something on the table for dinner.
 The chicken takes minutes to make because I cut out the marinating and simply cook the chicken with the sauce.
-Of course marinating has its place but when you need dinner on the table fast, this recipe has got your back.
+Of course a good marinade has its place but when you need dinner on the table fast, this recipe has got your back.

 Ingredients

 • Chicken breasts.
-You can use boneless thighs too.
+Boneless skinless chicken breasts.
+You can use boneless chicken thighs too.

 • Sesame oil.